 To give these yields some context, the current national average for a 12 month CD and a 60 month CD sit at just 1.76% and 1.41% APY, respectively, according to FDIC data.

-That said, there are a number of online banks and credit unions offering yields near the 5.00% and 4.50% APY mark for the same respective terms following the Fed’s most recent rate hike of 0.25% on February 1st.
+That said, there are a number of online banks and credit unions offering yields near the 5.50% and 4.50% APY mark for the same respective terms following the Fed’s most recent rate hike of 0.25% earlier in the summer.

 The 36 month variable rate CD comes with a rate that can change at any time without notice to the account holder.
 Generally speaking however, variable rate deposit accounts (whether it be CDs, money market accounts or online savings accounts) tend to rise and fall with the interest rate environment as a whole.

 📌 Please Note: Variable rate CDs can be deceiving.
 For example, earlier this year Citibank offered an 18 month variable rate IRA CD that had an incredible APY of 5.97% only to drop the yield to a negligible 0.05% APY shortly thereafter (likely after signing up many new accounts).
 We should note, however, that Valley Bank has consistently lifted the rate on their 36 month variable rate CD this year to keep up with the rising interest rate environment, but they could still lower it at any time if they so choose.

 To get a better idea of how Valley’s CD rates stack up against the competition, take a look at the table below.
 It compares Valley Bank’s most competitive CD rate with other competitive CD rates offered by various FDIC-insured institutions.